 KEY SMALL TOWNERS

-Randy Twaddle, founder, Principal and Creative Director has conceived, produced, wrote, and edited campaigns, brand identities, websites, and videos for clients such as Texas Children’s Hospital; Museum of Fine Arts, Houston; The Menil Collection, Houston; The Museum District, Houston; Presbyterian School; Houston Trust Company; Curtis & Windham Architects; Bill White for Mayor; as well as many other for-profit and non-profit entities.
+Randy Twaddle, founder, Principal and Creative Director has conceived, produced, written, and edited campaigns, brand identities, websites, and videos for clients such as Texas Children’s Hospital; Museum of Fine Arts, Houston; The Menil Collection, Houston; The Museum District, Houston; Presbyterian School; Houston Trust Company; Curtis & Windham Architects; Bill White for Mayor; as well as many other for-profit and non-profit entities.
 He also has deep experience in the renewable energy industry creating brand identities for Zilkha Renewable Energy; Zilkha Biomass Energy; Cleanline Energy Partners; Local SunEnergy; and over thirty wind farms for Horizon Wind Energy.
 Other renewable energy clients included Wind Capital Group, St. Louis, MO, and Element Power, Portland, OR.
 Twaddle also co-created the multi-media, grass roots, crowd-sourced image campaign, Houston.
 It’s Worth It. as well as three associated books, HIWI, HIWI:Ike, and HIWI: Rice.

 A practicing visual artist for 36 years, Twaddle has been in over 40 solo and group exhibitions, and has work in private and public collections across the U.S., including the Museum of Fine Arts, Houston; Modern Art Museum of Ft.
 Worth; Dallas Museum of Art; Brooklyn Museum; California Palace of the Legion of Honor, San Francisco; Yale University; Harvard University; and many others.
 Twaddle has served on the board of Nameless Sound, and is currently Board President of the Peckerwood Garden Conservation Foundation.